cyril-data/Reinforcement-learning/README.md

 Implement SR and Replay with DNN

 ## 00_TEST_DQN :
-Implement Double DQN on gridworld and catpole
+Implement Simple and Double DQN on gridworld and catpole